blcxtranslations/blcx/_translated/chapter-0046.md

 The power of a mid-rank technique was no small matter and could not even be compared to the blaze seals used before.
 Even the sound of the collision with the spiritual shield was very shocking.

 Dirt flew everywhere and a deep ditch formed.
-After taking that strike, Yan Tian Heng's face was pale like paper and a trail of blood leaked out of the corner of his lips.
+After taking that strike, Yan TianHeng's face was pale like paper and a trail of blood leaked out of the corner of his lips.
 But Lin Xuan was only feeling unfortunate.
 If the power of the scimitar technique was greater it would have been better.
 Although it did manage to inflict heavy damages against his opponent, in the end, it still failed to break open the defenses of the spiritual shield.

 "Brat, to force an old fellow like me to this kind of state, you are pretty good.
 But you can die now!"

-The smoke and dust had yet to settle yet Yan Tian Heng's hateful and angry voice had already transmitted out.
+The smoke and dust had yet to settle yet Yan TianHeng's hateful and angry voice had already transmitted out.
 Lin Xuan shivered with fear for a moment and circulated spiritual power to his fingertips while pulling out more seals with the other hand.

 But he didn't mindlessly attack.
 To act without know what is going on is very stupid.
 One should first see what the enemy has prepared before making a plan and then taking action.